 Types of Pooled Investments

 There are several paths you can follow to pool your investment dollars.
 Some you may be more familiar with than others.
+Here are some of the most widely known investment vehicles that are considered to be pooled investments.

 1. Mutual Funds